 \subsubsection{Performance Comparison}

-First, we summarize MIA performance between $\theta_\text{ft}^b$ and $\theta_\text{ft}^p$. in \Cref{tab:main_mia_ref} from the lens of the prominent adversary $\mathcal{A}$.
+First, we summarize MIA performance between $\theta_\text{ft}^\text{benign}$ and $\theta_\text{ft}^\text{adv}$ in \Cref{tab:main_mia_ref} from the lens of the prominent adversary $\mathcal{A}$.
 Using a $\theta_\text{ref}$ trained over $D_\text{aux}$ significantly improves the attacking effectiveness on the benign baseline as shown in previous works~\cite{tramer2022truth, mireshghallah2022memorization, sablayrolles2019white}.
-Comparing the state-of-the-art Full-Ref, we can see the adversary advantage is further amplified with a basic warm-up model initialization.
-This is because the \textit{PreCurious}-Basic model initialization induces the fine-tuning process starts from a point which is close to the memorization-only stage where membership inference risk rapidly~\cite{mireshghallah2022memorization} and results in a higher privacy risk within given epochs.
+Comparing with the state-of-the-art Full-Ref, we can see the adversary advantage is significantly amplified with a basic warm-up model initialization.
+This is because the \textit{PreCurious}-Basic model initialization induces the fine-tuning process to start from a point close to the memorization-only stage~\cite{mireshghallah2022memorization} where membership inference risk increases rapidly and results in a higher privacy risk within given epochs.

-Then, we scale the effectiveness to different backbones in \Cref{tab:main_models}.
+Then, we evaluate the effectiveness of different backbones in \Cref{tab:main_models}.
 We use the same reference model for Basic and Full-Ref for fair comparison, and we set $E_\text{ft}=5$ on the two larger models to avoid showing results after overfitting.
-Comparing GPT-2 Medium with GPT-2 Large, under the same configurations, we can see that the Val-PPL and the MIA performance w/ or w/o $\theta_\text{ref}$ scales with model size.
-Comparing \textit{PreCurious}-Basic with Benign-Full-Ref, we can see that using a basic warm-up speed up memorization and boosts the TPR@0.01\%FPR for PTB dataset by $\times 18.84$.
-Besides, we present the effectiveness scaling with the size of $D_\text{aux}$ in Appendix \Cref{fig:r_aux_APP}.
+Comparing GPT-2 Medium with GPT-2 Large, under the same configurations, we can see that the Val-PPL and the MIA performance w/ or w/o $\theta_\text{ref}$ scales up with model size.
+Comparing \textit{PreCurious}-Basic with Benign-Full-Ref, we can see that using a basic warm-up speeds up memorization and boosts the TPR@0.01\%FPR for PTB dataset by $\times 18.84$.

-In addition, we observe the advantage introduced by model initialization in \Cref{tab:main_loss_mia_agg} by comparing from Benign $\theta_\text{benign}$ to Accelerated $\theta_\text{pre}$.
+In addition, we observe the advantage introduced by model initialization in \Cref{tab:main_loss_mia_agg} by comparing Benign with Basic and the more aggressive Accelerated.
 We set $E_\text{pre}=1$ as a safe choice for the accelerated version on all datasets.
-There is a clear trend that the Val-PPL is decreasing and the privacy risk is increasing from $\theta_\text{benign}$ to Accelerated $\theta_\text{pre}$.
-Thus, the Accelerated $\theta_\text{pre}$ is indeed a more aggressive that pushes the starting point to the memorization-only stage.
+There is a clear trend that the Val-PPL is decreasing and the privacy risk is increasing from Benign to Basic to Accelerated.
+The Accelerated is indeed a more aggressive strategy that pushes the starting point to memorization-only stage.

-\textbf{RQ1-Response}: Whether with or without $\theta_\text{ref}$, the Accelerated/Basic \textit{PreCurious} enhances the MIA advantage across different PEFTs and model sizes within the given number of iterations.
+\textbf{RQ1-Response}: Whether with or without $\theta_\text{ref}$, the accelerated strategy of \textit{PreCurious} enhances the MIA advantage across different PEFTs and model sizes within the given number of iterations.